The Twisted World of Marge Simpson: Reception

 In its original broadcast, "The Twisted World of Marge Simpson" finished 55th in ratings for the week of January 13–19, 1997, with a Nielsen rating of 8.2, equivalent to approximately 8.0 million viewing households.
 It was the fifth-highest-rated show on the Fox network that week, following The X-Files, King of the Hill, Melrose Place, and Beverly Hills, 90210.

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "A clever, and rather unusual, idea for an episode that shows a frightening bitchiness beneath the middle-class veneer of smalltown businesswomen."
 The scene with Cletus's children is one of two scenes from this episode that Josh Weinstein considers to be "classic", with the second being the sequence when the crowd throw their free pretzels onto the baseball field, knocking Whitey Ford unconscious.
 The Ford scene was placed 24th on ESPN.com's list of the "Top 100 Simpsons sport moments", released in 2004.
 Greg Collins, the author of the list, added that "Every time it looks like a fight is about to start at a baseball game, I start quoting this scene."
 The A.V.
 Club named the baseball commentator's line "Aaaannnd heeerrre come the pretzels" one of the quotes from The Simpsons that can be used in everyday situations.
+Erik Adams writes "Things go to Crazy Town, but Marge is recognizably Marge, gung ho when she finds a new calling, but that calling is like Frank and his sack of flour: She’s not surprised to find it’s riddled with millipedes.
+The 'Twisted World Of Marge Simpson' script would be Crittenden’s last for the show, but it leaves an impression.
+It contains some mixed messages about the nature of failure, while demonstrating that failure isn’t inevitable.
+If you aim high, sometimes people will care if you succeed.
+(Sometimes those people are in charge of Seinfeld and Everybody Loves Raymond, the next two series to hire Jennifer Crittenden.)
+'The Twisted World Of Marge Simpson' keeps on spinning, piling up the pathos and the jokes like so many pretzels stacked atop the unconscious body of hall of famer Whitey Ford."